katyem/BobSponge/content/_index.md

   priority: 1
 title: Home
 ---
-I'm a doctoral student in the Industrial-Organizational Psychology graduate program at Louisiana Tech.
-My research interests include employee selection and assessment.
+I am a Krabby Patty specialist with over 3 years of experience in the development of tasty underwater cuisine.
+My research interests include making tastier patties that make you want to overeat to the point of exploding.